BA (Guangzhou Institute of Foreign Languages, China)

 Alex serves on several high-profile professional bodies.
 He is an expert member certified by and representing China on Technical Committee 37 of the Interntioanl Organization for Standardization (ISO).
 He is an appointed member of the China National Technical Committee on Language Resources for Standardization providing expert opinions and judgements on national standards for language-related services such as translation and interpretation.
 He is on the editorial board of the Cambridge University Press Elements in Corpus Linguistics (since 2020) and is Adjunct Professor at Beihang University (since 2011).
 He received the prestigious Sir E.S.G.
 Robinson Fellowship for outstanding numismatic research from the British Museum in 2012.
 He currently serves on CityU Senate and coordinates LT's PhD programme.

-Alex has published broadly in international journals and conferences such as Corpus Linguistics and Linguistic Theory, LREC, ISA and IEEE-ICSC.
-His representative book publications include
+Alex has published broadly in international journals and conferences such as International Journal of Corpus Linguistics (IJCL), Corpus Linguistics and Linguistic Theory (CLLT), LREC, ISA and IEEE-ICSC.
+His representative books include

 - The Language and Iconography of Chinese Charms: Deciphering a Past Belief System (Singapore: Springer Nature 2016),